GMMTeam/GMM/GMM/README.md

         a significant change of the model parameters.
-If _THETA_ are the parameters to be reestimated, _THETAprior_ are the parameters from the initGMM, _THETApost_ are the parameters computed according to the input data, and _ALPHA_ = _r_ \ (_Nsamples_ + _r_), where _Nsamples_ is the amount of given feature vectors and _r_ is the relevance factor specified by the user, the update formula is:
+If _THETA_ are the parameters to be reestimated, _THETAprior_ are the parameters from the initGMM, _THETApost_ are the parameters computed according to the input data, and _ALPHA_ = _r_ \ (_Nsamples_ + _r_), where _Nsamples_ is the amount of given feature vectors and _r_ is the relevance factor specified by the user, the MAP update formula is:
         _THETAnew_ = _ALPHA_ * _THETAprior_ + (1 - _ALPHA_) * _THETApost_;
         Note that not all the parameters have to be reestimated (e.g. because of insufficient amount of data, when the estimate of the full-covariance matrix could get ill-conditioned).